SayedBaladoh/Microservices-Sample-using-SpringBoot-SpringCloud-Eureka-and-Zuul/README.md

 	mvn spring-boot:run
 	```

-	The server will start on port `8080` by default, So once you have successfully started application you'll be able to visit API Gateway under address `http://localhost:8080`.
+	The server will start on port `8080` by default, So once you have successfully started application you'll be able to visit API gateway under address `http://localhost:8080`.

-	If you changed the port in `src/main/resources/application.yml` file, use your custom port `http://localhost:**port**`.
+	If you changed the port in `src/main/resources/application.yml` file, use your custom port `http://localhost:port`.

 	**Zuul API Gateway will forward the request to the specific microservice based on its proxy configuration.
 Such request will also be load balances by ribbon client.**